7 Celiac disease Stool changes (With Poop Color and Form Picture Chart)

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

 Stool changes with celiac disease are one of the most common symptoms.

-Diarrhea with light brown, yellowish, or gray poop is a frequent finding with celiac disease; the stool is often offensive and floats on the toilet.
+Diarrhea with light brown, yellowish, or gray poop is frequently found with celiac disease; the stool is often offensive and floats on the toilet.

 However, not all patients with celiac disease have stool changes.

 Today, we will discuss (in-depth) all the possible poop changes in patients with celiac disease.

 - Loose or watery poop.

 - Greasy (oily).